banner-aviation-catalog-image

 Division: Aviation

 This flight course is designed to give the student the aeronautical knowledge, proficiency, and experience required to meet the FAA Practical Test Standards for the Private or Commercial Multi-engine rating.
 Upon completion of this course, the student will have attained the FAA Multi-engine Land Rating.
-Course requires 7.5 flight hours, 3 hour of pre/post, and 4.5 ground hour.
-Hourly rates effective August 2023 are $70/hour for ground instruction and $367/hour for the aircraft and flight instructor.
+Course requires 12.4 flight hours, 4.6 hours of pre/post, and 6.4 ground hours.
+Hourly rates effective August 2025 are $70/hour for ground instruction and $400/hour for the aircraft and flight instructor.
+Completion of the FAA Commercial Airplane Multi Engine Land checkride is required to successfully complete this course.
 Group 2 course.

 AVF 272 - Multi Engine Instructor